 Working with national research agencies, the private sector, and local stakeholders, IFDC conducts on-farm demonstrations, intentionally engages women and youth, and uses innovative behavior change and ICT to scale and sustain the adoption of emerging technologies.
 These efforts will improve on-farm crop-production, the profitability of farming families’ operations, and both the environmental and economic sustainability of smallholder farms.

 To scale up the adoption of an improved technology, the technology must expand or improve the production of a commodity that is in demand by the market, and that technology must be proﬁtable for farmers to use.
 To aid in strengthening the linkages between farmers and markets, IFDC conducts scaling assessments to identify promising technologies and commodities and develops partnerships with agribusinesses to drive the development of target commodity systems and scale technology adoption.

 Enable Impact of Development Efforts

 IFDC is committed to providing technical support and training to help countries improve, maximize, and sustain their investments in soil fertility and plant health.
 IFDC strengthens the capacity of national policymakers, scientists, agencies, and private sector partners to identify and implement key agricultural system changes.
 This is accomplished through supporting regional dialogues (such as the West Africa Fertilizer Forum), helping nations develop and implement evidence-based agriculture-related policies and regulations, improving the technical capacity of public and private-sector partners, and sharing new soil and plant health-related knowledge and data.

-IFDC will coordinate its work across these priorities to effectively connect individual projects, programs, and partners, ensuring that the our and our partners’ efforts contribute to lasting advancements toward an environmentally sustainable world without hunger and poverty.
+IFDC will coordinate its work across these priorities to effectively connect individual projects, programs, and partners, ensuring that our and our partners’ efforts contribute to lasting advancements toward an environmentally sustainable world without hunger and poverty.